 We also checked MP4RA, and none of the proposed new 4CCs highlighted in red bold above are registered in MP4RA.

 We also ran the SDL through the https://mpeggroup.github.io/mpeg-sdl-editor/ validator for any bugs.

 5 Example

-Here is a detailed example with SPZ:
+Here is a detailed example with SPZ when ‘gsc1’ brand is used: